numan98khan/-ig-automator/INTERNAL_FLOW_BUILDER.md

 - Node palette with FAB (top-right).
 - Inspector panel on the left, stacked with the start-node summary and DSL panel.
 - Trigger node supports `triggerType` + `triggerDescription` editing.
+- Inspector now includes a per-node logging toggle that persists `logEnabled` into the DSL.
 - Adding a trigger node auto-promotes it to the start node if the current start is not a trigger.

 ## Operational Notes / Gotchas